caiobarrosv/object-detection-for-grasping/README.md

 pip install -r requirements.txt
 ```

-> **Important note:** This repository uses the code provided in `github.com/pierluigiferrari/ssd_keras` but you don't need to clone them, although it is a must to visit them, give a star, follow and read all the documentation because it is really well documented.
+> **Important note:** This repository uses the code provided in `github.com/pierluigiferrari/ssd_keras` but you don't need to clone it, although it is a must visit github repo, give a star, follow and read all the documentation because it is really well documented.
 The codes from this repository with small changes are given in `train_utils` folder.

 ---